localstack/docs/content/en/aws/fis/index.md

 - `region` - A name of a region to introduce faults to, e.g. "us-west-1".
 Default: the region you are starting your experiment in.
 - `service` - A name of a service to limit the faults to, e.g. "kms".
 Default: all services.
-- `apiCall` - A name of an API call for the specified service to limit the faults to, e.g. "ListKeys".
-Default: all API calls.
+- `operation` - A name of an operation for the specified service to limit the faults to, e.g. "ListKeys".
+Default: all operations.
 - `percentage` - A percentage of all calls to matching API calls to fail.
 Default: "100".
 - `exception` - A name of an exception to raise for API calls affected by FIS.
 Default: "InternalError".
 - `errorCode` - An HTTP error code to return for an API call affected by FIS.
 Default: "500".